 In other words, symbolism allows a writer to convey something to their audience in a poetic way instead of saying it outright.
 This indirect approach allows an author to create nuance and complexity.
 The caveat for authors is that the entire context of the story needs to support the symbol's meaning.
-For example, in Harper Lee's Pulitzer prize-winning 1960 book "To Kill a Mockingbird," the bird symbolizes innocence and beauty.
-Lee chose the Mockingbird because it's without guile.
-A Mockingbird's only one purpose in life is to sing—it doesn't want to harm anyone.
+For example, in Harper Lee's Pulitzer Prize-winning 1960 book "To Kill a Mockingbird," the bird symbolizes innocence and beauty.
+Lee chose the mockingbird because it's without guile.
+A mockingbird's only purpose in life is to sing—it doesn't want to harm anyone.
 Because of this, killing a Mockingbird is considered an act of senseless cruelty.

-5 Different Types of Symbolism, and Examples
+5 Different Types of Symbolism, with Examples

-A sub-category of metaphors is "personification," attributing a human characteristic—or emotion—to an animal, object, or concept.
+A subcategory of metaphors is "personification," attributing a human characteristic—or emotion—to an animal, object, or concept.
 An example can be found in T.S.
-Eliot's work, "Prelude," where he says, "The winter evening settles down."
+Eliot's work "Prelude," where he says, "The winter evening settles down."

-Myth: A myth is a close cousin of allegory in the sense that it is almost always symbolic and extensive—myths can include an entire work.
+A myth is a close cousin of allegory in the sense that it is almost always symbolic and extensive.
+Myths can include an entire work.
 While the creation of myths has evolved over time—in the sense that they're no longer specific to one culture—they are still considered communal or cultural in nature.
-One of the most famous myths is the myth of Icarus.
+One of the most famous myths is that of Icarus.
 In Greek mythology, Icarus tries to escape from Crete by fastening wings to his back made from feathers and wax.
 According to the myth, Icarus foolhardily flew too close to the sun—and fell into the ocean.
 This myth prompted the saying, "Don't fly too close to the sun."

-Orson Welle's Approach to Symbolism
+Orson Welles' Approach to Symbolism

 Filmmakers often attribute emotional significance to objects.
-These visual symbols help to draw attention to a character's motivations, which was the case of Orson Welles' film classic "Citizen Kane."
+These visual symbols help draw attention to a character's motivations, which was the case of Orson Welles' film classic "Citizen Kane."
 In that movie, a sled ultimately works as a symbol of the main character's innocence and idealism, which he left behind in pursuit of money and power.
 The sled is one of the most famous symbols in film history.